 Show bridges (paths) during preview animation - switches on or off the matching bridges to help provide a cleaner animation while drawing new forms.

 Show Production Sheet - enables the Production Sheet to be displayed in 3D.
-This is only available on 3D Interactive and Professional editions.
+This is only available on 3D Interactive and Professional editions, and can be set to start in it's own window or as a pop-up.